SocialMedia. Health is the only community for people who lead social media at major hospitals.

 We ask you to help us hold the line by only nominating members of your leadership team who set strategy and have decision-making authority.

-If your social media leaders don’t have the time to participate, you may not want to remain a member company.
+If your social media leaders don’t have the time to participate, you may not want to remain a member.
 (But remember, everything we do is designed to be extremely efficient for busy leaders, who get great value with minimal time commitment.)

 The Eligibility Requirements